seekstar/rusty-cpp/README.md

 ### Never return rvalue reference

-Here we discuss two scenarios where you may want to return rvalue reference.
+Here we discuss two scenarios where you may want to return a rvalue reference.

 #### Chained function call